 Ever wondered how long it takes a geisha to apply her make-up? …..
 Where does she have her fabulous kimonos cleaned? ….
 And what does she carry in that little bag?

-Some time ago we were fortunate enough to buy a house in Kyoto, just a short stroll from the cities oldest Geisha district called “Kamishichiken”.
+Some time ago we were fortunate enough to buy a house in Kyoto, just a short stroll from the cities oldest Geisha district, “Kamishichiken”.
 Our traditional “Machiya” house eventually became known as Jam Jar Lounge & Inn.

-During our early days in this neighbourhood I would watch in wonder as the local Geiko & Maiko visited different tea houses, enlightened from taxis from their appointments, or just floated down the street past our house.
-Like many people, I was totally fascinated by them, and wanted to know every little detail of their secret and often misunderstood lives.
+During our early days in this neighbourhood I would watch in wonder as the local Geiko & Maiko visited different tea houses, enlightened from taxis, or just floated past our house in a flurry of colourful kimono, hurrying to the next appointment.
+Like most people, I was totally fascinated, and wanted to know every little detail of their secret and often misunderstood lives.

 Even for Japanese locals who have spent their whole lives in Kyoto, being in the presence of a working Geiko is such a rare and beautiful thing.
 Having your very own Geiko accompany you through her world is not only a great honour, but without doubt, THE quintessential Kyoto experience.